 "Truly, truly, I say to you, you seek me, not because you saw the miracles, but because you did eat of the loaves and were filled.
 Work not for the food which parishes, but for that food which endures to everlasting life, which the Son of man shall give to you" (Jn.6:26-27 Para.).

 Here, Jesus speaks of the futility of seeking to sustain one's life with physical food, which can only forestall death, not eliminate it.
-He also speaks of himself as the giver of spiritual nourishment, that gives and sustains eternal life.
+He also speaks of himself as the giver of spiritual nourishment, which gives and sustains eternal life.